How Can I Successfully Transplant Peony Plants?

 Dig the plants carefully to minimize root injury, and remove the foliage.
-If the plants are large and old, they'll probably do better if they're divided.
+If the plants are large, they'll probably do better if they're divided.
 Gently wash the soil off the large roots, then use a sharp, clean knife to divide the plant's crown.
 Make sure each division has 3-5 pink buds or healthy stems.

 Plant divisions at least 3 feet apart (peonies need good air circulation), and set each division in a hole so the soil level is no more than 2 inches above the buds on the root.
 If the peonies are planted too deeply, they may not bloom.